zoffixznet/Acme-Dump-And-Dumper/README.md

-Whenever possible, the module will try to deep clone the structure before messing with it and dumping it. __However__, since not everything is deep clonable, it fails to deep clone, the module will modify the original data structure, and method call on what __used to be__ objects will obviously fail.
+Whenever possible, the module will try to deep clone the structure before messing with it and dumping it. __However__, since not everything is deep clonable, if the deep clone fails, the module will modify the original data structure, and method call on what __used to be__ objects will obviously fail.

 # HISTORY